ubirch/ubirch-token-manager/README.md

 _`originDomains`_: list of domains from which the calls will be accepted from when verifying.

-_`scopes`_: list of available scopes: "upp:anchor", "upp:verify", "thing:create", "thing:getinfo", "user:getinfo"
+_`scopes`_: list of available scopes: "upp:anchor", "upp:verify", "thing:create", "thing:getinfo", "thing:bootstrap", "user:getinfo"

 **Mandatory Fields**